Thoracic Malignancies - Board Review Summary

 |---|---|---|

 HA-PCI summary: mixed phase III data, but enough signal to make HA-PCI reasonable when contouring is rigorous and memantine is used.
-Per NRG-CC003, hippocampal D100% should remain <9 Gy and Dmax <16 Gy.
+Per NRG-CC003-style constraints, hippocampal D100% should remain <9 Gy and Dmax <16 Gy.

 - AJCC v9: N2 now splits into N2a (single station) and N2b (multiple stations); M1c splits by single-organ-system vs multi-organ-system dissemination.